discord-net/Discord.Net/docs/guides/getting_started/terminology.md

 `Discord.Net.Rest` provides a set of concrete classes to be used **strictly** with the REST portion of Discord's API.
 Entities in this implementation are prefixed with `Rest` (e.g., `RestChannel`).

-`Discord.Net.Rpc` provides a set of concrete classes that are used with Discord's RPC API.
-Entities in this implementation are prefixed with `Rpc` (e.g., `RpcChannel`).

 `Discord.Net.WebSocket` provides a set of concrete classes that are used primarily with Discord's WebSocket API or entities that are kept